winterjihwan/Eun/TROUBLESHOOTING.md

 3. 2025.05.22 Ragdolls...
 Not necessarily troubleshooting but it's just too hard to create ragdolls
 Its so hard without visual assistance since it's all by code
-I need 5 days max and I will make it done